Skip to content

 Implement is the easy part.
 The agent has a spec, has context, has clear acceptance criteria.
 Generate the code.
 Run the checks.
 Commit or fix.

 The teams that skip straight to Implement are the teams that report "AI coding is slower than doing it myself."
 They're right about unplanned AI coding.
-Planned AI coding is dramatically faster.
+Planned AI coding is faster, and the tax math below is what I measured.

 Why Specs Beat Prompts